Status of Stocks 2021

 The annual Status of Stocks report highlights our work with partners toward the goal of maximizing fishing opportunities while ensuring the sustainability of fisheries and fishing communities that support the American economy.

-NOAA Fisheries is pleased to present the 2020 Report to Congress on the Status of U.S. Fisheries.
-This report highlights NOAA’s 50 years of science, service, and stewardship of our nation’s fisheries.
-NOAA Fisheries, the eight Regional Fishery Management Councils, and other partners made significant strides this year, despite an increase in the number of stocks on the overfishing list held steady, the number of overfished stocks slightly increased, and we maintained progress in rebuilding.
-We continue to rebuild stocks, end overfishing, assess the status of new stocks, and execute robust management principles that will sustain our fisheries for future generations.
+NOAA Fisheries is pleased to present the 2021 Report to Congress on the Status of U.S. Fisheries.
+This report highlights the achievements of NOAA Fisheries, the eight Regional Fishery Management Councils (Councils), and our other partners.
+In 2021, the number of stocks on the overfishing list held steady, the number of overfished stocks slightly increased, and we maintained progress in rebuilding.
+We continue to assess the status of new stocks and implement management measures that will sustain our fisheries for future generations.
 Sound science, innovative management approaches, effective enforcement, meaningful partnerships, and public engagement are the core concepts that contribute to our approach.

 The main concepts related to “overfishing” and “overfished” covered in this report are: